IT contracting can be a great option, if you enjoy working on projects, like independence, and are after an attractive hourly/daily rate.

 People love contracting as it is highly flexible.
 If you want a break or a holiday after your contract ends, then you can do so between projects.
 You can also join another project straight away – if this is your preferred option, we can help find you the right project to move on to.

-If you are curious to see what IT contracting roles are available now visit our job search.
+If you are curious to see what IT contracting roles visit our current open contract roles.